 - At various events

 By selling branded merchandise, you have the opportunity to raise both money and awareness for your dance studio.
-Once your supporters purchase their merchandise (whether that’s a face mask, t-shirt, or coffee mug), they essentially function as a walking billboard for your business when they wear or use their merch in public.
+Once your supporters purchase their merchandise (whether that’s a tote bag, t-shirt, or coffee mug), they essentially function as a walking billboard for your business when they wear or use their merchandise in public.